 A Guide to Fall Foliage in the Smokies

-Fall is quickly approaching!
-Not only does that mean cooler temperatures, it also means visitors to the Smoky Mountains will soon have the opportunity to view some of the most spectacular displays of fall foliage the world has to offer.
+Fall in the Smokies mean two things - cooler temperatures, of course, but also the opportunity for visitors to the Smoky Mountains to view some of the most spectacular displays of fall foliage the world has to offer.

 Changing climates at different elevations in the Great Smoky Mountains National Park have a profound effect on when fall color changes appear.
 In higher, cooler elevations in the park, leaves begin to change color as early as mid-September on trees such as the yellow birch, the American beech, the mountain maple, the hobblebush, and the pin cherry.